-- It enhances cordiality among members. - 2.
+- 1. It enhances cordiality among members. - 2.
 Better decisions are sometimes arrived at as two good heads are better than one. - 3.
 It encourages delegation of duties to its members. - 4.
 It gives the group members sense of belonging and therefore spur them to handwork.

 An autocratic leader determines and executes all the activities of the organization.
-An example of the autocratic leadership in a secondary school institution would be a school principal who maintain a close school climate, single handedly determine all the policies, dictate all technique and procedure of doing things in the school.
-Okorie (2012) added such leader maintains a one way communication system that does not allow for feedback.
+An example of the autocratic leadership in a secondary school institution would be a school principal who maintains a close school climate, single handedly determines all the policies, dictates all technique and procedure of doing things in the school.
+According to Okorie (2012) such a leader maintains a one way communication system that does not allow for feedback.
 He engages in constant supervision of students and his staff.
 He hardly calls for staff meeting to discuss vital issues affecting the school.

 In the secondary school system, the principal is seen as the chief supervisor under an autocratic setting of leadership, the teachers are regarded as instruments that should be closely supervised to ensure that they mechanically execute methods of procedures determined by the administrator.
 This method of supervision develops fear and distrust of supervisors as it imposes methods and technique of teaching.
-Adams (2016) argued that this method of supervision lacks room for initiatives and disallows co-operation between teachers and administrators.
+Adams (2016) argues that this method of supervision lacks room for initiatives and disallows co-operation between teachers and administrators.
 Hence it does not enhance administrative and general performance of schools.

 The study therefore anchored on principals' leadership style and its relationship on administrative performance of secondary schools in Rivers State.
-Specifically, it investigates how the use of principals' different styles of leadership like democratic, autocratic
+Specifically, it investigated how the use of principals' different styles of leadership like democratic, autocratic relate to administrative performance in secondary schools in Rivers State.